Sign up for our newsletter to see new photos, tips, new products, and posts. Do not worry, we will never spam you.

 Forgiving others is what many of us have been told, taught, or asked to do since a young age.

 Humans, however, are a funny bunch and we somehow step on each other toes as we move along in this life on earth.
-Friends, family, bothers, sisters, sons, daughters, moms, dads, coworkers — even strangers on the road who failed to use their blinker or cut in front of you in line.
+Friends, family, brothers, sisters, sons, daughters, moms, dads, coworkers — even strangers on the road who failed to use their blinkers or cut in front of you in line.

-In some cases, it’s much more serious, and in some cases the infraction may have literally altered your life.
+In some cases, it’s much more serious, and in some cases, the infraction may have altered your life.
 A major trespass on your personal life.
 And when a violation or trespass is more severe, forgiving another person with your heart and mind can be extremely challenging.

-After all, it’s natural for each and everyone of us take objection or to have your walls of defense go up you we get our toes stepped on, feel slighted, mistreated or betrayed.
+After all, it’s natural for every one of us to take objection or to have our walls of defense go up until we get our toes stepped on, feel slighted, mistreated, or betrayed.

 Completely normal.